on2-dev/share-api-polyfill/README.md

 npm install
 ```

-And build it with bulp
+And build it with gulp

 ```
 gulp